Fall of Tepic

-The Fall of Tepic was an action during the Mexican Revolution, where two rebel commanders, Martín Espinosa and the American soldier of fortune, Emil Lewis Holmdahl captured the provincial capital of Tepic.
+The Fall of Tepic was an action during the Mexican Revolution, where two rebel commanders, Martín Espinosa and the American soldier of fortune, Emil Lewis Holmdahl, captured the provincial capital of Tepic.

 Capture

-Emil Lewis Holmdahl and Martín Espinosa spent a while cleaning up coastal towns still loyal to Diaz and once most towns had surrendered, Espinosa and Holmdahl entered the provincial capital of Tepic.
-The federals did not offer any resistance to the rebels and soon evacuated the city, while Holmdahl and Espinosa marched into the city and captured it.
-General Espinosa began to ensconced himself and a growing entourage in the governor's palace and was clearing beginning to plot against Madero.
+Emil Lewis Holmdahl and Martín Espinosa spent a while cleaning up coastal towns still loyal to Díaz and once most towns had surrendered, Espinosa and Holmdahl entered the provincial capital of Tepic.
+The federal forces did not offer any resistance to the rebels and soon evacuated the city, while Holmdahl and Espinosa marched into the city and captured it.
+General Espinosa began to ensconce himself and a growing entourage in the governor's palace and was beginning to plot against Madero.